MyCiTi: Network

-The system's first phase focused on connecting areas like Table View, Blaauwberg, Dunoon, and Atlantis, where public transport options were previously limited, and no rail service existed.
+The system's first phase connected areas like Table View, Blaauwberg, Dunoon, and Atlantis, where public transport options were previously limited, and no rail service existed.
 This pilot route addressed congestion along the coastal R27 road and supported economic links between the dormitory town of Atlantis and central Cape Town.
-As a result, suburbs such as Parklands, Big Bay, and Dunoon now benefit from improved accessibility.
-Partnerships with the city's minibus taxi industry helped integrate services while reducing competition and traffic on MyCiTi routes.
+It also partners with the city's minibus taxi industry.